Sound Beach, New York: Education

 Residents attend school in either the Rocky Point Union Free School District or the Miller Place Union Free School District.
 Residents in the eastern two-thirds attend Rocky Point and the western third attends Miller Place.

 Community

 Sound Beach Boulevard, Echo Avenue, New York Avenue, and Lower Rocky Point Road are the main thoroughfares.
 The heart of this small beach hamlet's downtown district is known as "The Square", and can be found where Sound Beach Boulevard and New York Avenue meet.
 The local volunteer fire department sits near the square on Sound Beach Boulevard.
-Sound Beach Property Owners' Association Private family-friendly beach access, parklands and clubhouse within walking distance.
+The Sound Beach Property Owners Association private family-friendly beach access, parklands and clubhouse are within walking distance.

 Beaches

 The beaches along the coast of Long Island Sound are constantly endangered by harsh winter storms.
 Many of the stairs leading down from the bluffs to the shore have had to be rebuilt several times.
 The Sound Beach Property Owners Association (SBPOA) offers these to residents of the town for access to the beaches.
 Passes are required year round.
 The terrain of the beaches is sandy on and near the cliffs and gradually becomes rockier along the immediate shoreline.
 Many small fish and other small aquatic animals live in the waters of the area.